Dreaming381/Latios-Framework/Documentation~/Core/Blackboard Entities.md

 ## Authoring Blackboard Entities

-You can author global entities using the `BlackboardEntityData` component or its authoring equivalent:
+You can author blackboard entities using the `BlackboardEntityData` component or its authoring equivalent:

 ![](media/0c07d270e2c3b7b9620e879901487aa6.png)